 A high angle paddle means the paddle is made to be held vertically when performing a forward stroke.
-This is a more vigorous stroke that can propel the kayaker through the water faster.
+This more vigorous stroke can propel the kayaker through the water faster.

-If you are going to be racing or paddling on rough or whitewater, a high-angle paddle is an excellent choice to give you lots of control in more challenging conditions.
+If you are racing or paddling on rough or whitewater, a high-angle paddle is an excellent choice to give you lots of control in more challenging conditions.

 High-angle paddles have shorter blades and are more expansive.